icub-tech-iit/study-alexandria/README.md

 ==========

 ## 🌿 Repository structure
-This repository is organized based upon the following multiple parallel (i.e. orphan in Git jargon) branches:
+This repository is organized based upon the following branches:
 - 🔘 [`master`](../../tree/master) contains the source code of the Alexandria Prokect

 ### 🔽 How to clone specific branches locally